Max Planck Institute for Biological Cybernetics Tübingen

 After clarification of the financial aspects with the institute, especially talented PhD students can apply for the doctoral courses at the Graduate Training Centre of Neuroscience of the University Tübingen to attend a unique curriculum.

-Interested junior scientists with Diploma or Master degree can apply directly to open positions or speculatively.
-Please state your interests and research project, add a CV, credentials/grades as well as contacts for two referees and send them to the dedicated department or research group of the Institute.
+Interested junior scientists with Diploma or Master ´s degree can apply to open positions or speculatively.
+Please state your interests and research project, add a CV, credentials, grades as well as contact information of two referees and send them to the dedicated department or research group of the Institute.

 Since 2003 all PhD students are organized within the PhD student network "Max Planck PhDnet".
 It represents the interest of the PhD students within the Max Planck Society and aims to improve the training, provides information and organizes soft-skill courses and international scientific events.